bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Attempt 3:
 She arrived like a wisp on the moors, when all but three lamps in town had doused for the night.
 The regulars with nowhere to be circled her, pouring out of the saloon once they laid eyes on her.
 She didn't speak a word as she looked at them from atop a white horse, wearing a white gown that drifted gently in the cool breeze.
 Her searching expression was met with intoxicated benevolence.
 They led her inside, and furnished her with food and drink which she did not touch.
 Come morning, she was gone.
 The townsfolk put little stock in the drunkards' tale at first, but they were soon swayed.
-Rumours came down the coast,
+Rumours came down the coast of a lady in white seen on the marshes when all other lights had extinguished, near incandescent in the dusk.
+She came to be seen as a makeshift patron saint of travellers, a guide over treacherous ground.
+The next time